The right to delay compensation applies to all journeys using Västtrafik’s tickets, with some exceptions.

 If several of you have travelled together by taxi or private vehicle, the names, addresses and personal identity numbers of all the passengers must be provided on the application form.
 The application form also indicates what other information you need to submit with your application as evidence of your expenses.

 Payment of delay compensation

-The compensation is paid individually to each person, either in cash or in the form of a voucher.
-If you choose to be paid with a voucher, you will receive at least SEK 50 in compensation, even if the actual amount should have been lower.
+The compensation is paid individually to each person, in the form of a promotional code, voucher or cash.
+If you choose to be paid with a promotional code or voucher, you will receive at least SEK 50 in compensation, even if the actual amount should have been lower.